sjbrown/misc_work/genesis/rules.md

 to move meeples up closer to the stage, but mistakes and bad luck could cause them to move further away.

+### Expert mode: The Lull

-Also, these meeples get thirsty.
-Some Gig cards indicates how many meeples will move away from the Stage area between songs.
-These meeples move down after every song, whether the song is a cover or an original.
+These meeples get thirsty.
+Some Gig cards indicate "The Lull": how many meeples will move away from the Stage area between songs.
+These meeples move down after every original song.
 The only way to stop meeples from moving down during a lull is to have a player "hog the spotlight" (see Playing Originals below).

 ### Playing Covers

+To get the crowd warmed up, you can play some cover songs.

 Playing Covers must be done **before** playing any Originals.

-To play a cover, one player takes a die, declares the title of the cover the band will play, then just rolls the die and reads the result.

-Looking to the Covers section of the Gig card, meeples may move up or down.

-If the result is **equal to or above** the top number, then a meeple moves **up**.
-If the result is **equal to or below** the bottom number, then a meeple moves **down**.

-### Playing Recorded Originals

-Recording your own songs (see Studio phase below) means you've had a lot of practice and the hook is familiar to the audience, so you can get consistent results.

-If you choose to play a Recorded Original, look to your song sheet where you wrote down the Studio results.
-Just move the number of meeples indicated up, then in order from top-to-bottom, move each player's marker around the stage the amount indicated, collecting "10 chips" just as you would when playing an Original.

-You cannot play an original more than once per Gig, whether it is recorded or not.
+Subtract the number of Original songs you have from the number of songs you must play in this Gig, and gather that many dice.

+Each die represents a cover song your band will play.
+One player rolls all these dice and checks to see if any of these succeeded by looking at the number under "Covers" on the Gig card.
+For every die that "succeeds", **move a meeple up**.

+For fun, you can declare what cover song each die represents.

+When you're done playing covers, you move on to playing Orignal songs.

+You can play your original songs in any order, but if there's disagreement, the player with the highest COMMITMENT gets to choose.

 ### Playing Originals